lightstep/lightstep-benchmarks/README.md

   'BytesPerLog': int}
 ```

-When clients have completed the work requested in the command, they will respond with a GET to http://localhost:8023/result?Timing=12.1 if the work tool 12.1 seconds to complete.
+When clients have completed the work requested in the command, they will respond with a GET to http://localhost:8023/result if the work tool 12.1 seconds to complete.

+They will need to pass `ProgramTime`, `ClockTime`, and `SpansSent` key-value pairs in the query string of this get request.

+## Nuances

+Don't include flush time in the measurement of CPU usage.

 # Ports
 8023 will be the standard port for the controller to run on.